Pinoy Travel: How to Get a Schengen Visa

 What are the requirements you need to have in order to obtain a Schengen Visa?

-- Your passport and copies of your previous visas, valid for at least three months before your departure;
+- Passport, which is valid for at least three months

 Fees and insurances you need to settle

 The visa fees vary depending on the type of visa you are applying for and the age of the traveler.
-But the regular visa fees are EUR60 for the airport transit visa, EUR60 for short stay visa (less than 90 days), and EUR99 for long stay visas (more than 90 days).
-Children between the ages 6-11 have a visa fee of only EUR35, while children between the ages one to five are free of the visa fee.
+But the regular visa fees are EUR80 for the airport transit visa and EUR80 for a short stay visa (less than 90 days).
+Children between the ages of 6-11 have a visa fee of only EUR40, while children between the ages of one to five are free of the visa fee.

-Travel health insurances are needed, especially for the elderly or people who have predetermined medical conditions, to cover up or help with any medical expense during your trip.
+Travel health insurance is needed, especially for the elderly or people who have predetermined medical conditions, to cover up or help with any medical expenses during your trip.

 Travel insurances are also a must in order to make up for losses experienced during the trip, like lost luggage, cancellation of flights, or travel agency bankruptcy.